⚡ Quick answer

 Fleet and lease companies auction vehicles at contract end

-Japan's large corporate fleet sector and vehicle leasing industry regularly auctions vehicles at the end of service contracts — typically at 2–3 years old and with consistent mileage.
-These fleet returns are a significant portion of auction volume and tend to be particularly well-documented and well-maintained vehicles.
+Japan's large corporate fleet sector and vehicle leasing industry regularly auctions vehicles at the end of service contracts — typically at 2–3 years old with consistent mileage and documented service history.
+These fleet returns are a significant portion of auction volume and tend to be particularly well-documented and well-maintained.
 Fleet auction cycles are predictable and create regular supply at consistent quality levels.

 5